roc-lang/roc/crates/compiler/gen_dev/README.md

 The output lines contain the hexadecimal representation of the x86 opcodes and fields followed by the `intel` assembly syntax.
 This setup is very useful for figuring out the causes of invalid pointer references (or equivalent) when running the resulting x86 assembly.

+## Roc Optimizable Abstract Representation (ROAR)

+Roc Optimizable Abstract Representation (ROAR) is a planned step in between monomorphization and the `dev` backend, intended to not be as low-level as a [assembly representation](https://en.wikipedia.org/wiki/Assembly_language) but more specific than a [bytecode](https://en.wikipedia.org/wiki/Assembly_language).
+More detail may be found at the ROAR [README](src/roar/README.md)

 ## Helpful Resources

 - [Compiler Explorer](https://godbolt.org/) -